lban2049/lodash/.aigne/doc-smith/docs/api-math.md

 ## `_.maxBy`

-This method is like `_.max` except that it accepts an `iteratee` which is invoked for each element in `array` to generate the criterion to compare.
+This method is like `_.max` except that it accepts an `iteratee` which is invoked for each element in `array` to generate the criterion to rank by.

 **Parameters**